Skip to content

 Introduction

-WELCOME TO UNIVERSITY STUDENT APARTMENTS (USA).
-This Resident Handbook explains the terms and conditions of the Rental Agreement, the use of dwelling policy, the policies and procedures you need to know as a resident, and the services and programs available to you.
+WELCOME TO SUNNYSIDE APARTMENTS.
+This Resident Handbook explains the terms and conditions of the Rental Agreement, the use of dwelling policy, the policies and procedures you need to adhere to as a resident, and the services and programs available to you.

 This Resident Handbook outlines the terms and conditions of our responsibilities to each other, and is legally binding.
 Changes in this information are considered valid additions to the Rental Agreement.

 East Village is located at 740 South Arapeen Drive in Research Park.
 The Cedar apartments located in the East Village, courts 1100 through 1500, were built in 1972.
-Cedar apartments in the East Village consist of 70 one-bedroom, 168 two-bedroom and 84 three-bedroom, air-conditioned apartment units.
-Each court is a small community consisting of two to four apartment buildings clustered around a common grassy area with a playground.
+Cedar apartments in the East Village consist of one-bedroom, two-bedroom and three-bedroom units.
 There are laundry facilities in each building.
 The East Community Center is located in the East Village and houses U-Kids - East Village.

 Fort Douglas is located in the historic Fort Douglas area directly east of the main campus at the southern end of the Health Sciences Center.
 These units consist of single homes and duplexes.
-Faculty and Staff receive priority on the waiting list for Fort Douglas housing.
+We are currently not accepting applications for Fort Douglas housing.

 uparrow